 Schloss Thalheim chapel from the High Baroque period

-Its original structure, which the architect Jakob Prandtauer was responsible for, dates back to the High Baroque period.
+Its original structure, which the architect Jakob Prandtauer created, dates back to the High Baroque period.
 Jakob Prandtauer is the builder of world-famous Baroque church buildings in Lower Austria and the surrounding area, most notably Melk Abbey.
 And the best thing is: the Schloss Thalheim chapel has been just as lovingly restored as the whole ensemble and is now open to anyone who would like to say “I do” or celebrate any other occasion here.

 Schloss Thalheim chapel: perfect scenery, private setting

 The Schloss Thalheim chapel is the perfect size.
 By offering space for about 55 people seated and 20 people standing, you can actually call it a small church.
-On the other hand, its size always guarantees a private setting and extremely romantic atmosphere – not least due to the colourful stained glass windows.
+On the other hand, its size always guarantees a private setting and an extremely romantic atmosphere – not least due to the colourful stained glass windows.

 A wedding location since the High Baroque period

 The traditional meets the modern in the Schloss Thalheim chapel creating a unique symbiosis.
 The uniqunes of this chapel was already appreciated more than 300 years ago by the builder and architect of the chapel, Jakob Prandtauer.